Prepare your environment

 ROSA clusters are hosted in an AWS account within an AWS organizational unit.
 A service control policy (SCP) is created and applied to the AWS organizational unit that manages what services the AWS sub-accounts are permitted to access.

 • Ensure that your organization’s SCPs are not more restrictive than the roles and policies required by the cluster.
+For more information, see the Minimum set of effective permissions for SCPs.

-• When you create a ROSA classic cluster, an associated AWS OpenID Connect (OIDC) identity provider is created.
+• When you create a ROSA cluster, an associated AWS OpenID Connect (OIDC) identity provider is created.

 Prerequisites needed from a networking standpoint.

-1.3.1.
+1.5.2.
 Firewall

 Chapter 2.
 Detailed requirements for deploying ROSA using STS